 In one of my recent posts, A Convergence of Passions, I outlined how my career progressed from media to technology-centric and then, ultimately, a combination of the two.
 Much to my surprise, the convergence continues, this time, bringing my professional and personal lives together in an integration I could have only hoped for.

-While at Franciscan University I was fortunate to study Communications from not only a technical perspective, but also from the perspective of the Catholic Church.
-During my sophomore year, I read Communio and Progressio, a pastoral letter instructing Catholics on the Church’s teaching on Social Communications and encouraging them to embrace the media and leverage it for good.
+While at Franciscan University,I was fortunate to study Communications from not only a technical perspective, but also from the perspective of the Catholic Church.
+During my sophomore year, I read Communio and Progressio, a 1971 pastoral letter instructing Catholics on the Church’s teaching on Social Communications and encouraging them to embrace new forms of media and leverage them for good.
 This struck me as significant, especially in so far as the Church specifically encouraged the young to embrace new technologies.
-It was this motivation that piqued my passion for media and my overarching goal to be “in the world but not of the world”.
+It was this motivation that piqued my passion for media and my overarching goal to be “in the world but not of the world.”

 Today I am proud to announce I will be heading to the Vatican later this month to leverage my experiences in technology and media for an even greater good.
-The Pontifical Council for Social Communications will be holding it’s first ever symposium for the Foundation of Evangelization through the Media.
-The purpose of the conference is to gather “Church leaders, entrepreneurs of high potential projects for evangelization through the media, and major business personalities” in order to “help the Church meet the challenge of having a stronger presence in all media”.
-Having received the formal invite to the symposium only five days after posting “A Convergence of Passions”, I can only stand in awe of the plan God has for my life and the lack of awareness I have to what it is.
+The Pontifical Council for Social Communications will be holding its first-ever symposium for the Foundation of Evangelization through the Media.
+The purpose of the conference is to gather “Church leaders, entrepreneurs of high potential projects for evangelization through the media, and major business personalities” in order to “help the Church meet the challenge of having a stronger presence in all media.”
+Having received the formal invite to the symposium only five days after posting “A Convergence of Passions,” I can only stand in awe of the plan God has for my life and the lack of awareness I have to what it is.
 I have been truly blessed and can only pray that I am able to respond to his calling.
-My life continues to converge before my eyes. . .
+My life continues to converge before my eyes.